pavan178/Taxi-Q-Learning-RL/README.md

 # OpenAI Taxi-V2 Player via Q-Learning
+ In this project, we tackle the OpenAI Taxi-V2 environment using Q-Learning, a fundamental RL algorithm. 🚕

 ## Environment Methods:
 - env.reset(): Resets the environment and returns a random initial state
 - env.step(action): Steps the environment by one timestep.
 Returns: